 At the core, both technologies are quite similar.
 They use a declarative UI building style and are quite flexible, allowing the developer to apply various techniques to manage the state of the application.
 Access to device features is provided by plugins.

 React Native vs Flutter – building app releases

 Everything has to be done natively and we are limited to what Android Studio / XCode offers.
 We have 2 platforms to manage and there are no advantages of React Native.

 Flutter offers plugins to facilitate work in Android Studio and Visual Studio Code.
 They support project creation, debugging and the Hot Reload function.

-A tool for debugging and profiling apps, from your browser.
-It allows, among others, to browse the interface in the form of a tree and to check individual widgets.
+A tool for debugging and profiling apps from your browser.
+It allows, among others, to browse the interface in the form of a tree and check individual widgets.
 It also allows you to track memory usage, CPU resources and app performance testing.

 OEM Debugger (Original Equipment Manufacturer)

 It allows you to debug not only Dart code but also files generated for a specific platform.
 This is especially useful when writing your own system solutions.

 React Native & Flutter – programming languages